CLIENT ACCOUNTS

 This graphic describes three types of investors: 1) The “do-it-myself” investor: Those who like to go it alone need a strong core investment menu.
 But avoid giving them a long list of Morningstar style box checks.
 Too much choice can be overwhelming.
 Participants typically choose only a few funds, so offer a broad, objective investment menu.
 2) The “do-it-for-me” investor: This type of investor doesn’t want to be bothered choosing their own investments and would benefit from having a thoughtfully selected qualified default investment alternative (QDIA), usually a target date fund.
 3) The “do-it-with-me” investor: These investors like to have a bit of guidance.
 Some plans offer personal investment services to help them make choices, while others offer online tools or a combination of both.

-The most common of the three investors is, of course, the “do-it-for-me” variety.
+A common investor is, of course, the “do-it-for-me” variety.
 That’s a big reason why the selection of a QDIA is arguably the most important investment decision a plan sponsor makes.
 The ease and simplicity of target date funds (TDFs) makes them good potential solutions for the “do-it-for-me” investors.
 But the diverse nature of TDFs makes them difficult to compare across different managers’ series.
-There are tools that can help, such as Target Date ProView℠, which uses Morningstar data to objectively compare series.
+There are tools that can help, such as Target Date ProView, which uses Morningstar data to objectively compare series.

 About those costs